Placement Year

 Applying for a placement year role

-As with any job, applying for a placement year job is a competitive process and the application process varies between different companies and different types of position.
-The great news is that we provide support in all aspects of the application process from writing your application to preparing for an interview or psychometric test!
+As with any job, applying for a placement year job is a competitive process.
+The application process will vary between different companies and different types of role.
+The great news is that we provide support in all aspects of the application process, from writing your application to preparing for an interview or psychometric test!

-Although you are ultimately responsible for making your own applications, the University will use all reasonable effort to support you to find a suitable placement for your studies.
-Our placements team will show you where to look for placement opportunities and how to approach companies you wish to work with; we have exclusive opportunities especially for Lancaster students, and we also circulate a weekly list of national placement year job vacancies.
+Although you are ultimately responsible for making your own applications, the University will use all reasonable effort to support you in finding a suitable placement for your studies.
+Our placements team will guide you in finding placement opportunities and approaching companies you wish to work with.
+We offer exclusive opportunities, especially for Lancaster students, and circulate a weekly list of national placement year job vacancies.

-Lancaster University has excellent relationships with local, national and international employers and we regularly provide opportunities for you to meet employers on campus and talk to them about the placements they offer.
-You will also be able to talk to students who have already completed their placement, in our panel events and our buddy scheme.
+Lancaster University has excellent relationships with local, national and international employers, and we regularly provide opportunities for you to meet employers on campus and talk to them about the placements they offer.
+You will also have the chance to speak with students who have already completed their placement through our panel events and buddy scheme.

 While a placement role may not be available in a field or organisation that is directly related to your academic studies, all placement roles offer valuable experience of working at a graduate level and gaining a range of professional skills.

-If you are unsuccessful in securing a suitable placement for your third year, you will be able to transfer to the equivalent non-placement degree scheme and would continue with your studies at Lancaster, finishing your degree after your third year.
-The university offers a range of shorter placement and internship opportunities which you would be welcome to apply for.
+If you are unsuccessful in securing a suitable placement for your third year, you will be able to transfer to the equivalent non-placement degree scheme.
+You will continue with your studies at Lancaster, finishing your degree after your third year.
+The university offers a range of shorter placement and internship opportunities, which you would be welcome to apply for.

 Internships